thoshi64/bottle/README.md

 -bottlenose -> pip install bottlenose

 #What to Execute
-For both scripts, you will need to include an access key, secret access key, and associate tag for the AWS account.
+For both scripts, you will need to include an access key, secret access key, and associate tag for the AWS and Associate account.

 -test.py -> will output a csv of "also bought" and "also viewed" products -> ~30 min to complete
     -you will need to change in main() the path for the normal file before executing